ctrlaltwill/Boot-Camp-for-Obsidian/README.md

 # Sprout

 > [!NOTE]
-> Beta 0.0.4 has just been released – this is a massive update to the alpha and some parsing errors may require you to update your flashcards.
+> Beta 0.0.4 has just been released – this is a massive update to the plugin and some parsing errors may require you to update your flashcards.
 A tutorial, better description and screenshots of the new user interface will be updated on Github the coming weeks.

 Sprout (Formerly, Boot Camp for Obsidian) is a plugin for writing flashcards directly inside Markdown notes and reviewing them within Obsidian with an FSRS-based scheduler.
 It is currently in open Alpha testing.